lsst-it/puppet-tailscale/README.md

   hostname: "%{::facts.hostname}"
 ```
 ## Reference
-These are the options availabe for providing tailscale up flags.
+These are the options available for providing tailscale up flags.

 ```shell